Hootrix/wp-sluger/README.md

 - Support for custom ChatGPT models
 - Detailed error logging for troubleshooting

-## Requirements
+## Slug Update Logic

-- WordPress 5.0 or higher
+- The plugin only triggers slug generation when the post/page title is changed
-- PHP 5.6 or higher
+- If you modify other content without changing the title, the slug remains unchanged
-- Access to either DeepLX or ChatGPT API
+- This prevents unnecessary API calls and maintains URL stability

 ## Installation